roehampton/module-content/software-development-1/week-05/lab/README.md

 3. Write a function that takes three numbers as parameters and returns the median value of those parameters as its result.
 Include a main program that reads three values from the user and displays their median.
 Tip: The median value is the middle of the three values when they are sorted into ascending order.
 It can be found using if statements, or with a little bit of mathematical creativity.

+4. A function that generates a random password.
+The password should have a random length of between 7 and 10 characters.
+Each character should be randomly selected from positions 33 to 126 in the ASCII table.
+Your function will not take any parameters.
+It will return the randomly generated password as its only result.
+Calling the program should display the randomly generated password.
+Tip: You will probably find the *chr* function helpful when completing this exercise.
+Detailed information about this function is available online.